cri-o/cri-o/docs/crio.8.md

 **--imagestore**="": Store newly pulled images in the specified path, rather than the path provided by --root.

-**--included-pod-metrics**="": A list of included pod metrics.
-Specify the names of the metrics to be included in this list.
+**--included-pod-metrics**="": A list of pod metrics to include.
+Specify the names of the metrics to include in this list.

 **--infra-ctr-cpuset**="": CPU set to run infra containers, if not specified CRI-O will use all online CPUs to run infra containers.